Hand, Wrist, Elbow, and Shoulder Surgery Experts

 Gregg Lincoln Goldstrohm, MD

-After completing completing both his undergraduate and residency at the UPMC, Dr. Goldstrohm joined the UPMC Department of Orthopaedic Surgery as a clinical assistant professor of orthopaedic surgery in the Division of Hand and Upper Extremity Surgery.
+After completing both his undergraduate and residency at the UPMC, Dr. Goldstrohm joined the UPMC Department of Orthopaedic Surgery as a clinical assistant professor of orthopaedic surgery in the Division of Hand and Upper Extremity Surgery.
 He also is a board-certified orthopaedic surgeon with a subspecialty in hand and upper extremity surgery.

 Robert A. Kaufmann, MD